YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 ![Termux](https://img.shields.io/badge/Termux-Beta-red)

+# Currently still in developing phase!
+# This "Termux Edition" is currently not maintained!

-# For this to work user first needs to run 'adb tcpip port' from computer which defeats the entire purpose.
-I was too late to notice that.
-This "Termux Edition" is no longer maintained!
+# For this to work on Android devices with Android below version 11, the user first needs to run 'adb tcpip 5555' from their computer which defeats the entire purpose of "no computer" for android devices with android version < 11.

 <!-- PROJECT LOGO -->
 <br />